Tier 5. Temporary Workers - Charity Workers

 C. Visa Validity and Extension

-Applicants successful under Tier 5 (Temporary Workers) will be granted Entry Clearance valid for a maximum period of 12 months; or a shorter period if this is specified in the certificate of sponsorship plus 14 days.
+Applicants successful under Tier 5 Charity Workers Visa will be granted Entry Clearance valid for a maximum period of 12 months; or a shorter period if this is specified in the certificate of sponsorship plus 14 days.

 Applicants can only apply for an extension of their visa up to the maximum period of 12 months or if shorter, the time specified in the certificate of sponsorship plus 14 days.